Dataframe#

 If both

-are empty, the overlapping columns will have random column names in the result DataFrame.
+lsuffixandrsuffixare empty, the overlapping columns will have random column names in the result DataFrame.
 If either one is not empty, the overlapping columns won’t have random names.Examples

 >>> df1 = session.create_dataframe([[1, 2], [3, 4]], schema=["a", "b"]) >>> df2 = session.create_dataframe([[5, 6], [7, 8]], schema=["c", "d"]) >>> df1.cross_join(df2).sort("a", "b", "c", "d").show() ------------------------- |"A" |"B" |"C" |"D" | ------------------------- |1 |2 |5 |6 | |1 |2 |7 |8 | |3 |4 |5 |6 | |3 |4 |7 |8 | ------------------------- >>> df3 = session.create_dataframe([[1, 2], [3, 4]], schema=["a", "b"]) >>> df4 = session.create_dataframe([[5, 6], [7, 8]], schema=["a", "b"]) >>> df3.cross_join(df4, lsuffix="_l", rsuffix="_r").sort("a_l", "b_l", "a_r", "b_r").show() --------------------------------- |"A_L" |"B_L" |"A_R" |"B_R" | --------------------------------- |1 |2 |5 |6 | |1 |2 |7 |8 | |3 |4 |5 |6 | |3 |4 |7 |8 | ---------------------------------

-- cross_join(right: DataFrame, *, lsuffix: str = '', rsuffix: str = '') DataFrame #
+- cross_join(right: DataFrame, *, lsuffix: str = '', rsuffix: str = '') DataFrame#

 Performs a cross join, which returns the Cartesian product of the current

-).If the current and
+DataFrameand anotherDataFrame(right).If the current and

-DataFrames have columns with the same name, and you need to refer to one of these columns in the returned DataFrame, use thecol()
+rightDataFrames have columns with the same name, and you need to refer to one of these columns in the returned DataFrame, use thecol()function on the current orrightDataFrame to disambiguate references to these columns.crossJoin()is an alias ofcross_join().- Parameters:

 right – the right

-to join.lsuffix – Suffix to add to the overlapping columns of the left DataFrame.
+DataFrameto join.lsuffix – Suffix to add to the overlapping columns of the left DataFrame.

 rsuffix – Suffix to add to the overlapping columns of the right DataFrame.